lanl-aea/waves/eabm/README.rst

 The `SCons-EABM`_ contains the demonstration engineering analysis baseline model (EABM) that matches the `SCons-simulation`_ collection of build system utilities.
-Besides the handful of command line utilities, `SCons-simulations` also included custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
+Besides the handful of command line utilities, `SCons-simulation` also included custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
 This EABM is used in the `SCons-simulation`_ tutorials as well as the `SCons-simulation repository`_ integration and system tests.